 The WVA has conducted at long-term monitoring program for over 20 years in support of the investigations and corrective measures conducted at the site.
-A total of 54 groundwater monitoring wells in the MMA are currently sampled annually.
-These locations are summarized on Figure 4 and in Table 4.
+A total of 44 groundwater monitoring wells in the MMA are currently sampled annually.
+The number of monitoring wells sampled annually decreased from the 2018 event at the request of WVA and approval by NYSDEC in a letter dated June 20, 2019.
+A total of seven monitoring wells were removed from the annual sampling list and will be sampled every five years.
+These locations are summarized on Figure 5 and in Table 4.

-During the reporting period, groundwater sampling was conducted in October 2018 using both USEPA Low Stress (Low Flow) Purging and Sampling (USEPA, 1998) and passive diffusion bags (PDBs).
-The results of the sampling are summarized on Figure 5.
-More detailed description of the LTM sampling event are provided in the 2018 Long-Term Monitoring Data Summary Report.
-As described in the 2018 report, no changes to the LTM Program are recommended at this time.
+During the reporting period, groundwater sampling was conducted in August 2019 using both USEPA Low Stress (Low Flow) Purging and Sampling (USEPA, 1998) and passive diffusion bags (PDBs).
+The results of the sampling are summarized on Figure 6.
+More detailed description of the LTM sampling event are provided in the 2019 Long-Term Monitoring Data Summary Report.
+As described in the 2019 report, no changes to the LTM Program are recommended at this time.